opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 input parameters) with respect to the particular parameters, intrinsic and/or extrinsic.
 The Jacobians are used during the global optimization in
-:ref:`calibrateCamera`,
+:ocv:func:`calibrateCamera`,
-:ref:`solvePnP`, and
+:ocv:func:`solvePnP`, and
-:ref:`stereoCalibrate` .
+:ocv:func:`stereoCalibrate` .
 The
 function itself can also be used to compute a re-projection error given the current intrinsic and extrinsic parameters.

-**Note:**

-By setting ``rvec=tvec=(0,0,0)``  or by setting ``cameraMatrix`` to a 3x3 identity matrix, or by passing zero distortion coefficients, you can get various useful partial cases of the function.
+.. note:: By setting ``rvec=tvec=(0,0,0)``  or by setting ``cameraMatrix`` to a 3x3 identity matrix, or by passing zero distortion coefficients, you can get various useful partial cases of the function.
 This means that you can compute the distorted coordinates for a sparse set of points or apply a perspective transformation (and also compute the derivatives) in the ideal zero-distortion setup.

 reprojectImageTo3D
 ----------------------
+Reprojects a disparity image to 3D space.

 .. ocv:function:: void reprojectImageTo3D( InputArray disparity, OutputArray _3dImage, InputArray Q, bool handleMissingValues=false, int depth=-1 )

-    Reprojects a disparity image to 3D space.
+.. ocv:pyfunction:: cv2.reprojectImageTo3D(disparity, Q[, _3dImage[, handleMissingValues[, ddepth]]]) -> _3dImage

+.. ocv:cfunction:: void cvReprojectImageTo3D( const CvArr* disparity, CvArr* _3dImage, const CvMat* Q, int handleMissingValues=0)
+.. ocv:pyoldfunction:: cv.ReprojectImageTo3D(disparity, _3dImage, Q, handleMissingValues=0) -> None

     :param disparity: Input single-channel 16-bit signed or 32-bit floating-point disparity image.

     :param _3dImage: Output 3-channel floating-point image of the same size as  ``disparity`` .
 Each element of  ``_3dImage(x,y)``  contains 3D coordinates of the point  ``(x,y)``  computed from the disparity map.

-    :param Q: :math:`4 \times 4`  perspective transformation matrix that can be obtained with  :ref:`StereoRectify` .
+    :param Q: :math:`4 \times 4`  perspective transformation matrix that can be obtained with  :ocv:func:`StereoRectify` .

     :param handleMissingValues: Indicates, whether the function should handle missing values (i.e. points where the disparity was not computed).
-If ``handleMissingValues=true``, then pixels with the minimal disparity that corresponds to the outliers (see  :ref:`StereoBM::operator ()` ) are transformed to 3D points with a very large Z value (currently set to 10000).
+If ``handleMissingValues=true``, then pixels with the minimal disparity that corresponds to the outliers (see  :ocv:func:`StereoBM::operator()` ) are transformed to 3D points with a very large Z value (currently set to 10000).

     :param ddepth: The optional output array depth.
 If it is ``-1``, the output image will have ``CV_32F`` depth. ``ddepth`` can also be set to ``CV_16S``, ``CV_32S`` or ``CV_32F``.